 Key Stage 4

 In KS4, pupils can access a variety of accredited courses including GCSE, Entry Level, Functional Skills, Arts Award and Sports Leader Award taught by subject specialists.
 They begin to look at the world of work, business and training through college links, work experience and Enterprise Education.
 There is a well developed Work Related Learning programme.
 Year 10 are beginning work on the ‘Employability Charter'.
 From Year 9 there is additional support from a Connexions Transition adviser.
-On leaving school the vast majority of students access Further Education.
+On leaving school the vast majority of pupils access Further Education.

 What the Students in Key Stage 4 say...

 "In Key Stage 4 our timetable consists of courses in Maths, English, Science, Sports Leader, Technology/Food Technology, Art and Arts Award.
 We also have sessions for Work Related Learning (WRL), Careers, Enterprise and Sex and Relationships Education (SRE).
 We can gain accreditation in many of these areas including GCSE and Level 1 qualifications and Employability for Life."

 Some quotes from pupils in Key Stage 4

 “The school is kept tidy and maintained well”

 “I can now play the recorder as I go to recorder club”

 “I’ve made lots of progress with my behaviour with the help of the teachers”